TABLE OF CONTENTS

 1. Conduct market research

 You will need to conduct market research to find your target audience.
 To do so, you need to ask salient questions.
 The following questions will help you unveil your ideal target customer and get to know them better.
 Ask these questions first to get inside your customer’s thoughts.
 You can also paraphrase these questions for customer surveys and for market testing.
-In addition, they can be used when analyzing keywords for SEO and conversion rate optimization purposes.
+In addition, they can be used when analyzing keywords for search engine optimization and conversion rate optimization purposes.

 Questions to Identify Your Target Market